KNX-IOT/knx-iot.github.io/_pages/gs_knx_pi.md

 3. go to folder \build\apps
    start an executable (files with no extention) by double clicking an executable.
    The KNX device is now running.

+## Note

+The actual code to talk to the HAT is in python.
+However the C code is made in such way that button presses are received from Python and that LEDS can be toggled.